+35725368683

 Your main expenses will include rental costs, food, transportation, school and healthcare.
 Here, we go through them one by one!

-Rent varies in Cyprus depending on location and the type of rental property.
+Rent in Cyprus varies depending on the location and type of rental property.
 Note, however, that prices are rising.
-The Cyprus Mail reports the following rates (in EUR) for a single-bedroom apartment:
+The press reports the following rates (in EUR) for a single-bedroom apartment:

-The prices for food can be accessed at the Cyprus Consumer Protection Service.
+Food prices can be accessed at the Cyprus Consumer Protection Service.

-Fuel (unleaded 95) is 1,4 per litre on average.
+Fuel (unleaded 95) costs an average of 1,40 per litre (source Cyprus Fuel Guide).
 Transportation is an issue.
 Trains do not exist, and bus services are infrequent; you must have a car.

-English-speaking schools are private, of high level and tend to be expensive.
+English-speaking schools are private, of a high standard and tend to be expensive.

 Healthcare is free with the national health system (Gesy, GHS).
 It is available to TCNs who possess a residence permit.
 See here: Cyprus Health Insurance Organisation.